asnagaraj/laravel-mail-with-job-and-queue-/README.md

-#Mastering Laravel 10 Mail with Jobs & Queues: A Comprehensive Guide
+#Mastering Laravel 10 Mail with Jobs & Queues:
-## 1.Before delving into the code, ensure to create a new project and configure your .env file accordingly.
+## 1.ensure to create a new project and configure your .env file accordingly.

 To initiate a new Laravel project, begin by launching Terminal and executing the following command:

 composer create-project laravel/laravel mailqueue